Haichuan-Yang/Wesoft-research-group/content/post/20-12-02-ICML-best-paper/index.md

 <!--more-->

 WeAI Research Group is dedicated to research related to artificial intelligence.
 As a start-up research group, we do not have sufficient computing resources, technical reserves and financial support.
 However, this does not prevent us from loving AI research.

+Our limitations make us realize that there are many researchers who are also interested in AI research who also face the dilemma of inadequate support.
+Therefore, our group was established to pursue the following goals.